 ABOUT THE VENUE – The Library Gallery at Sacramento State

 Founded in 2001, the University Library Gallery is part of the University Galleries in the College of Arts & Letters at Sacramento State.
 The Library Gallery is dedicated to the open exploration of contemporary art and visual culture, locally, regionally, nationally and internationally through collaborations with artists, producing exhibitions, public programs and publications.
 The Library Gallery presents 6-8 exhibitions each academic year.

 Please read through each section below for all pertinent details provided for a successful submission.

 The 2022 NCECA Juried Student Exhibition, NCECA has extended the call to include students enrolled in the United States of America, Canada, and Mexico; undergraduate, graduate, and post-baccalaureate students may apply.
 Works submitted for the exhibition must have been completed within 12 months of the submission deadline.
-Applicants must have been working toward a degree at the time the work was created.
 Students enrolled at institutions on which the jurors currently serve as faculty are not eligible to apply.

 Entry Fees: Member: $0.00 Non-member: $30.00